datavana/Jlpigraf.jl/README.md

 `entity_list` holds metadata in columns such as 'id', 'type', 'articles_id' and 'sections_id', as well a content in columns like 'name', 'lemma' and 'content'.

-Epigraf uses the [Relational Article Model](https://epigraf.inschriften.net/help/coreconcepts/model) (RAL).
+Epigraf uses the [Relational Article Model](https://epigraf.inschriften.net/help/coreconcepts/model) (RAM).
 Its structure determines the layout of `entity_list`.

 For the following steps consider only three of the articles with the IDs: 'articles-5', 'articles-7', and 'articles-9'.